Fiserv/developer-studio-support/docs/registration.md

 ### Organization

 To update your organization, natigate to the Organization page.
+This information is optional and will help Fiserv better understand your product needs.

 ![User account Organization](../../assets/images/user-account/user-account-edit-organization.png)

 ### Security Question

-Security questions are used to recover or reset forgotten password.
+Security questions are used to recover or reset a forgotten password.
 It is recommended to set them. **Please note** the questions and answers must be unique.
 So, no repeats.

 ![User account security questions](../../assets/images/user-account/user-account-security-questions.png)

 ### Data & Privacy

 Data and privacy page has links to Terms of Use and Privacy Notice.
-Additionally, user data can be downloaded and the account deleted from that page.
+Additionally, user data can be downloaded and the account deleted from this page.

 ![User account Privacy](../../assets/images/user-account/user-account-privacy.png)